This is a complete guide to the Vigenère cipher and the tools you need to decode it.

 BOXEN TRIQB OXENT RIQBO XENTR IQBOX

-Using the Vigenere square, find the row that corresponds to the first letter in your secret key text- in our case, B. In the B row, find the corresponding cipher text letter J. The vertical column where that cipher text letter is located reveals the plaintext letter I.
+Using the tabula recta, find the row that corresponds to the first letter in your secret key text- in our case, B. In the B row, find the corresponding cipher text letter J. The vertical column where that cipher text letter is located reveals the plaintext letter I.

 How to Break It